tgirke/manuals_old/vignettes/Rbasics/Rbasics.utf8.md

 # Introduction

-[R](http://cran.at.r-project.org) is a powerful statistical environment and programming language for data analysis and visualization.
+[R](http://cran.at.r-project.org) is a powerful statistical environment and programming language for the analysis and visualization of any type of data.
 The associated [Bioconductor](http://bioconductor.org/) and CRAN package repositories provide many additional R packages for statistical data analysis for a wide array of research areas, such as tools for big data and genome analysis.
 The R software is free and runs on all common operating systems.

-## Look and Feel of the R Environment
+## Look and Feel of R Environment

 ### Why Using R?
 * Complete statistical environment and programming language